 Rationally, the result of a football match shouldn’t affect a national stock market.
 For instance, if France loses a big football match, it’s hard to see how that could damage a French company like the luxury group LVMH.
-And yet a defeat in football does cause a country’s stocks to fall (as the full academic paper shows).
+And yet a defeat in football does cause a country’s stocks to fall (as this full academic paper shows).
 It’s an example of investors behaving irrationally.

 Economists used to think that people mostly acted rationally when it came to money.
-But in recent years a growing tribe of “behavioural economists” has shown that this isn’t so.
+But in recent years a growing tribe of behavioural economists has shown this isn’t so.
 Our emotions – sometimes triggered by something as arbitrary as a football defeat – often prompt us to take irrational financial decisions.
 A good example is the so-called “endowment effect”: our irrational tendency to overvalue things simply because we own them.

 We are all capable of making irrational, emotion-driven financial decisions.
 But there are ways to counter this tendency.
-For instance, if you suspect you are in the grip of the “endowment effect”, ask yourself, “How much would this item be worth to me if I didn’t already own it?”
-Generally, Peter Aceto, ceo of ING Direct Canada, recommends using the “7 second rule” for important financial decisions.
-He writes: "Basically, when you are considering a purchase, pause for 7 seconds while asking yourself, 'Do I really need to buy this thing?'”
+For instance, if you suspect you are in the grip of the endowment effect, ask yourself: “How much would this item be worth to me if I didn’t already own it?”

+Peter Aceto, chief executive officer of ING Direct Canada, recommended using a “7 second rule” for important financial decisions.
+He writes: "Basically, when you are considering a purchase, pause for seven seconds while asking yourself, 'Do I really need to buy this thing?'”
 The best way to counter our irrational impulses is first of all to recognise them, whether it’s a reaction to a football match or to something else.